dougj0220/java-digital-marketplace-example/README.md

           ]
         }

-    There are now 10 new _certified digital tokens_ in the token store managed by the digital marketplace web service.
+    There are now 10 new _certified digital tokens_ in the digital bank managed by the digital marketplace web service.
 The tokens are currently owned by the merchant "starbucks".

  1. Retrieve one of the new tokens: